vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 We arrive at the d´enouement in the sixth panel (W 6, Plate 165), at the south ern end of the western face of the architrave.

-The Kirāta had been a form adopted by Siva to test his devotee Arjuna. ´ The latter is allowed a vision of the Great GoḍIn the Mahābhārata version of the story Mahādeva reveals himself as the god carrying the trident, dwelling in the mountains together with Devī; in the Kirātārjunīya he assumes ‘his own form’, smeared with ashes and ornamented with the crescent.
-51 Neither of these are visible to us, since, like its counterpart E 1, the panel is broken off at one-thirḍBut we do see Arjuna, no longer as an ascetic, though, but as a princely figure, wearing his ornamental crown from which his locks fall down, very similar to his representation in the two panels at the end of the eastern face of the architrave (E 5 & 6).
+The Kirāta had been a form adopted by Siva to test his devotee Arjuna. ´ The latter is allowed a vision of the Great God.
+In the Mahābhārata version of the story Mahādeva reveals himself as the god carrying the trident, dwelling in the mountains together with Devī; in the Kirātārjunīya he assumes ‘his own form’, smeared with ashes and ornamented with the crescent.
+51 Neither of these are visible to us, since, like its counterpart E 1, the panel is broken off at one-third.
+But we do see Arjuna, no longer as an ascetic, though, but as a princely figure, wearing his ornamental crown from which his locks fall down, very similar to his representation in the two panels at the end of the eastern face of the architrave (E 5 & 6).
 This is one of the elements that convinces us

 50 Cf. Bakker 2014, 36 f., in which Bhāravi’s Kirātārjunīya 14.14 is quoted to illustrate the scene.